Particular/docs.particular.net/README.md

 ## Menu

-The menu is a JSON text document stored at [Content/menu.txt](Content/menu.txt).
+The menu is a YAML text document stored at [Content/menu.yaml](Content/menu.yaml).

 ## URLs